15-463 (15-663, 15-862)

 Your final grade will be made up from:

-Homework assignments: All homework assignments will have a programming component, and some of them will also include a photography component where students will capture and process their own images.
-The programming component of all assignments be done in Matlab.
-The first assignment will serve as a short Matlab tutorial.
+Homework assignments: All homework assignments will have both a photography and a programming component, where students will use DSLR cameras to capture and process their own images.
+The programming component of all assignments will be done in Matlab.
+The first assignment will serve as a short tutorial for Matlab and DSLR cameras.
 We have collected a few useful Matlab resources here.

 Late days: For the homework assignments, students will be allowed a total of five free late days.
 Any additional late days will each incur a 10% penalty.
 No more than three late days may be used per each assignment.